 Author's note.
-The author's note is really important!
-If your story is really different from the original (new characters, plot twists, change in setting), then you need to provide an accurate summary of the original story in your note.
-Don't summarize your story; instead, focus your attention on the source story you used so that your note will give your readers everything they need to know about your source.
+The author's note is really important.
+Especially when your story diverges from the original (new characters, plot twists, change in setting), you need to provide an accurate summary of the original story in your note.
+Don't summarize your story in the note (your readers just read your story; they don't need a summary); instead, focus your attention on the source story you used so that your note will give your readers everything they need to know about your source.
 You will find lots of tips for working on your author's note here: Writing the Author's Note.

 Activate your passive verbs.
 Especially when you are doing a lot of academic writing, you might end up using a lot of passive verbs, but passive verbs are usually not a good choice for storytelling.
 For this editing challenge, check each verb in each sentence, looking for passive verbs you can change to active; read more about passive and active verbs.